I2PC/neoantigenPrediction/Task4/README.txt

 - Downloads protein and epitope data from only 1 haplotype
 - Haplotype specyfied by argument (from 0 to 5)
 - Discards epitopes without start and end information (only 250 out of 600k)
+- Implements sliding window from scratch (in progress)